 After you explain your needs, you and your Community Business Connector will complete a community business review.
 This exercise helps us to find the right kind of support for you.

-Once you are happy with your review, you will develop a business support plan with your Community Business Connector.
+Once you are happy with your review, you will develop a business support plan with your Community Business Connector and specialist lead.

 Your Community Business Connector will summarise your previous discussion in a document.
 They will outline what has been agreed into your business support plan.